 The effect on University applications?

 2012 has been a difficult year for Universities, with overall applications for entry down by 7% vs 2011 (180k) to 2.37 million (2).
-Against the backdrop of up to £9,000 fees introduced this year this is hardly surprising.
+Further, against the backdrop of up to £9,000 fees introduced this year this is hardly surprising.

 So what’s the report card on the marketing of science?
 Shows much promise; has successfully increased appeal to more than just spotty geeks.

 The media, and television specifically, are powerful means to promote all products, and services such as University courses.
-And win hearts and minds.
+Also to win hearts and minds.
 Use them if you can!